17 Essential Minerals

 Electrolytes

-Electrolytes are involved in many of our body’s essential functions, including our heart and brain health, exercise performance, energy levels, mood, immune health and hormone health.
+Electrolytes play a crucial role in many of the body’s essential functions, including heart health, brain function, exercise performance, energy levels, mood regulation, immune health, and hormone balance.

 Pure One's electrolyte levels: